ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 * Two-disk group vSAN design; each disk group with two or more disks.
 One SSD or NVMe drive of the smallest size in the group serves as the cache tier and the remaining SSDs serve as the capacity tier.
 * The onboard RAID controller is configured in a RAID 0 array for each individual drive that is used for vSAN cache or capacity.
 * A single vSAN datastore is created from all storage.

-The available vSAN features depend on the license edition that you select when you order the instance.
-For more information, see [VMware vSAN edition comparison](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix#solution-appendix-vsan-editions).

 ### Virtual network setup for vSAN
 {: #design_virtualinfrastructure-net-setup}